Wednesday, September 17, 2025

 Their plan called for 648 satellites providing regional service by the end of 2025 and global service with a second 648 satellites by the end of 2027.
 By 2030, they planned to have 15,000 satellites in orbit and offer direct-to-mobile service, but it does not look like they will make these goals.

 It's been a year since the first Qianfan launch, but five months since the last one.
 Is the slowdown due to satellite or launch availability, or are they pausing for some redesign, or both?
-Blaine Curcio reports that they are “having a very hard time finding rockets to send full batches of 18 satellites to orbit, but they have also had operational problems.
+Blaine Curcio reports that they are “having a very hard time" finding rockets to send full batches of 18 satellites to orbit, but they have also had operational problems.
 The upper stage of the first launch fragmented, creating over 300 pieces of trackable debris, and ninety satellites are in orbit, but fourteen have not reached their operational altitude.
 Furthermore, the satellites are interfering with astronomy, and some are tumbling.
 Regardless of the cause for delays, Qianfan is unlikely to meet its ITU launch deadlines.

 Qianfan is a more direct competitor to Starlink than Guowang, which is primarily focused on domestic telecommunications and national security.
 SSST has been actively marketing wholesale service through foreign telecom companies under the Sailspace brand name.
 They had MOUs with several nations in six initial target markets, as shown below, and they have subsequently been actively marketing in Asia, Africa, and Latin America